EliasRaninen/EliasRaninen.github.io/about.md

 I have recently started as a researcher at Nokia Bell Labs, Espoo, Finland, where my research focus is on machine learning methods for wireless communications.
-I received the bachelor’s degree in pop and jazz music education from the Metropolia University of Applied Sciences, Helsinki, Finland, in 2009, as well as the B.Sc.
+Previously, I received the bachelor’s degree in pop and jazz music education from the Metropolia University of Applied Sciences, Helsinki, Finland, in 2009, as well as the B.Sc.
 (Tech.) in communications engineering, the M.Sc.
 (Tech.) degree in computer, communication and information sciences, and the D.Sc.
 (Tech.) in